 3. Mascara: Nothing opens up your eyes more than a coat of mascara applied to your top and lower lashes.

 If you have fair skin or blond lashes, brown mascara will create a pretty effect.
 Since I have brown hair and eyes and usually wear black eyeliner, I prefer black mascara to make my eyes pop.
 And it makes me feel a little less naked without my eyeliner.

 3b.
 Tinted chapstick: Okay, so I can’t skip this, but I promised you three steps.
 And this really doesn’t count since you can apply chapstick driving. walking, or changing a diaper if you’re that desperate.

 My absolute favorite is Maybelline’s Baby Lips.
-It comes in several different shades that are all very light and only costs $3.
+It comes in several different shades that are all very light and is pretty inexpensive.
 And it seems to have a pretty high heat tolerance, since I always leave it in the dash of my car.
-Although, that is of little concern in the neverending winter of 2014.

 There you go: face, cheeks, eyes, lips and out the door.
 And I have personally done all of these with a baby (or two) on the hip.
 See you on the playground!